keerthik/keerthik.github.io/content/essays/1503_androidmodem/index.md

 Verify that your bootloader unlocking, device rooting, and adbd unsecuring worked out.
 Then restore any apps/data/accounts anything needed on your phone for day-to-day use.
 Now you're ready to set up your phone for some nice auto-internet.

 ## Getting USB Internet Tether for OSX

+> ⚠️ 2023/05 update: HoRNDIS doesn't work without some intrusive kext modification on OSX 13+, as described in [this video guide](https://www.youtube.com/watch?v=32lM27TGNFM).
+I haven't gotten this to work on my intel Mac except by going into recovery mode.

 It appears OSX does not support the stock Android USB modem operation mode.
 Luckily, Joshua Wise's [HoRNDIS](http://joshuawise.com/horndis) driver for Mac enables this.
 Followed the instruction, worked like a charm.
 Great.

 You should now be able to get USB internet from your phone the layman way - plug it in, make sure everything is turned on on your phone, turn off your wifi, and you're good to go.
 Now let's automate.